 Add just a bit of water, especially if your Greek yogurt is very thick.

-Once fully mixed, I like to let the homemade chocolate yogurt rest for about 30 minutes at room temperature.
+Once fully mixed, I like to let the mixture rest for about 30 minutes at room temperature.
 This allows the flavors to meld and dissolves any remaining stubborn cocoa powder.

-Then, I give the yogurt one more mix, and dig in!
+Then, I give the yogurt one more stir, and dig in!
 So since I make this recipe for my after-dinner dessert, I usually make it before we sit down to eat our dinner, then let it rest.